-Systems only (our lab has also done or is doing a number of large-scale systems with industry such as graph database, cloud-scale data warehousing, deep learning frameworks and optimization, graph neural networks, federated learning, and large-scale cluster resource management)
+Here we only list some system work in Husky Data Lab.
+Our work on algorithm and theory can be found in the publications page.
+In addition, our lab has also developed a number of large-scale systems with industry such as graph databases, big data platforms, cloud-scale data warehousing, deep learning frameworks and optimization, graph neural network systems, and large-scale cluster resource management.

 Tangram is a distributed dataflow framework that presents a new programming model called MapUpdate to determine data mutability according to workloads, which not only brings good expressiveness but also enables a rich set of system features (e.g., asynchronous execution) and provides strong fault tolerance.
 Tangram achieves comparable performance with specialized systems for a wide variety of workloads including bulk processing, graph analytics, graph mining, iterative machine learning, and complex pipelines.